This easy sweet potato side dish recipe is perfect for your holiday meal but it's so good you'll want to have it all year long!

 - Watch the marshmallows carefully in the oven.
 They'll toast rather quickly.
 We want a nice, gooey topping, rather than charred marshmallows—unless you prefer 'em that way!

 Nope.
 Sweet potatoes are, well, sweeter!
-They have orange or red flesh, and brown skin, and come in many varieties.
-Though some people lump them together with yams, sweet potatoes are a different root vegetable altogether.
+They usually have orange or red flesh, and brown skin, and come in many varieties.
+You may even see white or purple sweet potatoes!

 True yams are more popular in South America and Africa.
 They are a bit starchier and have rough, bark-like skin and white flesh.